davidwilby/WhoCanIVoteFor/INSTALL.md

 # Update Welsh Translations

-Now that we are including common footer elements in dc_utils, we need to update the Welsh translations for these elements.
-To do this, we need to first create a symlink to the dc_utils library:

-`ln -s ../env/lib/python3.9/site-packages/dc_utils`

-After adding new translation tags to a template, run `django-admin makemessages -l cy --symlinks --ignore='env*'` then `django-admin compilemessages --ignore='env'` to generate matching translation strings to be translated.
+To add new strings into the translation files, run:

+`make makemessages`

+Once translated, run:

+`make compilemessages`

-If you're just filling in blanks for Welsh translations that already exist, you can skip the `makemessages` step and just run `django-admin compilemessages --ignore='env'`.
+If you're just filling in blanks for Welsh translations that already exist, you can skip the `makemessages` step and just run `make compilemessages`.